DrMint/Okuma-Reader/README.md

 You can display this library using someone else instance of Okuma-Reader (here is one hosted using GitHub Pages) by setting the appropriate GET parameter: https://drmint.github.io/Okuma-Reader/?library=https://drmint.github.io/Okuma-Library/books/ (Don't forget the "/" at the end of the library URL).
 This feature of "making your reader usable by other people" cannot currently be disabled but it will be in the future.

 Important detail: for this to work, browsers need to know that it's okay for your publicly available ressources (your library) to be accessed from another domain (the instance running Okuma Reader).
-So if the setup described above doesn't work right away, it's possible you'll need to set this header for all ressources of your Okuma Library:
+So if the setup described above doesn't work right away, you should check your browser's console.

-`Access-Control-Allow-Origin "*"` which allow any other domains to use your files.

-Before actually doing that, you can check if it's the problem by checking your browser's console.
 It should give you an error simillar to this: `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at https://your-domain.com/path/to/library/config.json.
 (Reason: CORS header ‘Access-Control-Allow-Origin’ missing)`

+If that's the case, you'll need to set this header for all ressources of your Okuma Library:

+`Access-Control-Allow-Origin "*"` which allow any other domains to use your files.

 For more security, you can specify the domain(s) that are allowed to access your library: